nawazashraf/EcoTrack/README.md

 Organizations struggle to manage their carbon footprint due to fragmented data sources such as electricity bills, fuel usage logs, transportation records, and operational activities.
 Without a unified and structured system, sustainability goals remain difficult to measure, track, and optimize.

-EcoLOGS addresses this challenge by providing a centralized, data-driven platform that converts raw activity data into meaningful environmental insights.
+EcoTracks addresses this challenge by providing a centralized, data-driven platform that converts raw activity data into meaningful environmental insights.

 ---